Phone Number: 0191 386 4266

 - The Undercroft Restaurant serves meals, snacks, homemade cakes, afternoon teas and drinks.

-- Please check the Durham Cathedral website for opening hours.
+- Please visit the Durham Cathedral website for opening times and prices.

 Before you start your journey to Durham Cathedral for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.